 Over the last three decades, my perspective on preaching has changed.

 Indeed, what constitutes good preaching is a personal conversation.
-From the pulpit to the pew and all points in between, everyone has their opinions.
+Everyone has opinions, from the streets to our seats and all points in between.
 Nevertheless, I still contend that preaching is primary for the Church of Jesus Christ.
 We can do without many things that we currently think of as important.
 However, very few things are as important as proclaiming the message of Jesus Christ and teaching God’s Word.
 Solid Bible preaching should be the foundation of every local congregation.

 Let me highlight two items to focus on.